hsanda/IANVS/README.md

 2020 IEEE Symposium on Computers and Communications (ISCC).
 IEEE, 2020 (forthcoming).
 ```
 This is the source code used to generate the experimental results of the paper.
 As we rely on a CSPRNG (i.e. ChaCha20) that uses the real date-time as inputs, exact results can not be replicated.
 However, for a given set of IANVS-MTD and attacker parameters, the results statistically converge to the same values.

-IANVS CoAP Client-side code was not used for the experimental part of the current paper.
-Code release is to appear on an extension paper work.
+*NOTE:* IANVS CoAP Client-side code was not used for the experimental part of the current paper.
+Client-side Code release is to appear on an extension paper work.

 -----------------------------------------
 # Table of contents